VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Experiments

 \subsection{Experimental Setup}

-\textbf{Metrics}: To evaluate our algorithm, we compute the visibility graphs of the output polygons.
-To evaluate visibility graphs, we formulate the evaluation as a classification problem.
-We report the accuracy, precision, recall, and F1-Score between the generated and the ground-truth visibility graphs.
-Specifically, each edge of the visibility graph is classified as either a visible or non-visible edge.
-Each visibility graph is evaluated individually, and the average over the dataset is reported as a collective quantitative metric.
-Since the ratio of visible and non-visible edges can be vastly different across polygons, we use the F-1 score to evaluate model performance. \textbf{Baselines}: We compare \ourmethodsmall\ against baselines that can perform conditional generation of a polygon using a vertex or a triangulation representation.
-In particular, we compare against various state-of-the-art approaches such as MeshAnything [Mesh]~\cite{chen2024meshanythingartistcreatedmeshgeneration}, Vertex-Diffusion [VD]~\cite{alliegro2023polydiffgenerating3dpolygonal}, Conditional-VAE [CVAE]~\cite{harvey2022conditionalimagegenerationconditioning}, and GNN~\citep{cui2023mgnngraphneuralnetworks}.
-We use the standard available implementation of MeshAnything and C-VAE.
-We modify MeshAnything for using 2D polygon triangualation representation instead of 3D meshes.
-For the GNN and Vertex-Diffusion baselines, we adopt the same architectures as MGNN~\citep{cui2023mgnngraphneuralnetworks} and PolyDiff~\cite{alliegro2023polydiffgenerating3dpolygonal}.
-We train all these baselines on our dataset for fairness in evaluation.
+\textbf{Metrics:} To evaluate our algorithm, we compute the visibility graphs of the generated polygons and compare them with the ground truth.
+We formulate this as a binary classification problem, where each edge in the visibility graph is classified as either \textit{visible} or \textit{non-visible}.
+We report accuracy, precision, recall, and F1-score between the generated and ground-truth visibility graphs.
+Each visibility graph is evaluated individually, and the average performance over the dataset is reported as the collective quantitative metric.
+Since the ratio of visible to non-visible edges can vary significantly across polygons, we primarily use the F1-score to assess model performance.

+\textbf{Baselines:} We compare \ourmethodsmall{} against baselines capable of conditional polygon generation using either vertex-based or triangulation-based representations.
+Specifically, we evaluate state-of-the-art approaches including MeshAnything (Mesh)~\cite{chen2024meshanythingartistcreatedmeshgeneration}, Vertex-Diffusion (VD)~\cite{alliegro2023polydiffgenerating3dpolygonal}, Conditional-VAE (C-VAE)~\cite{harvey2022conditionalimagegenerationconditioning}, and GNN-based generation~\citep{cui2023mgnngraphneuralnetworks}.
+We use the publicly available implementations of MeshAnything and Conditional-VAE.
+MeshAnything is modified to operate on 2D polygon triangulation representations instead of 3D meshes.
+For the GNN and Vertex-Diffusion baselines, we adopt the architectures from MGNN~\citep{cui2023mgnngraphneuralnetworks} and PolyDiff~\cite{alliegro2023polydiffgenerating3dpolygonal}, respectively.
+All baselines are trained on our dataset to ensure fairness in evaluation.